GST Council: It’s roles, Powers, Functions, Members, Quorum

 Members of GST Council:

-- b) The Union Minister of State, in-charge of Revenue of finance- Member
+- (a) The Union Minister of State, in-charge of Revenue/Finance

 Power of GST council only recommendatory in nature: